Introduction

 What is Fold in Poker?

-The word ‘folding’ is used to describe the action of a player who decides to forfeit the opportunity of winning in the on-going round.
-A fold happens when a gamer discards his or her hand that makes it impossible for him or her to win the ongoing pot.
+The word ‘folding’ describes the action of a player who decides to forfeit the opportunity to win in the ongoing round.
+A fold happens when a player discards their hand, making it impossible for them to win the ongoing pot.

 Objective